mathieu-benoit/DevOpsOnAzureLab/docs/Lab 2 - Continuous Integration/README.md

 ![VSTSBuild - Add Tasks Group](./imgs/VSTSBuild-AddTasksGroup.PNG)

-21. "Save and Queue" this build.
+21. **Save and Queue** this build.
 Once it will be successfully completed you should see the 3 artifacts below and should see the Slack notifications as well:

 ![VSTSBuild - Artifacts](./imgs/VSTSBuild-Artifacts.PNG)